Meta-Method/Nova-Corporation-Laws/Essential/Class - E Board.md

 Once the Due Date is due, the Class - Ed member is to have their original rank re-established.
 The approver of the Class - E is to DM the Class - Ed if possible, linking the card to their Class - E, when the Class - E will end, and who Class - Ed.

 Alternatively, a Class - E may also be rejected.
-Rejected Class - E requests are to be put at the **Rejected** list.
+Rejected Class - E sentences are to be removed from the board.

 https://trello.com/b/E9nodzRk/class-e-board